apache/trafficcontrol/docs/source/overview/delivery_services.rst

 		The value of a STEERING_ORDER target sets a strict order of preference.
 In cases where a response to a client contains multiple Delivery Services, those targets with a lower "value" appear earlier than those with a higher "value".
 In cases where two or more targets share the same value, they each have an equal chance of being presented to the client - effectively spreading traffic evenly across them.
 	STEERING_WEIGHT
 		The values of STEERING_WEIGHT targets are interpreted as "weights", which define how likely it is that any given client will be routed to a specific Delivery Service - effectively this determines the spread of traffic across each target.

+	The targets of a Delivery Service may be set using :ref:`the appropriate section of Traffic Portal <tp-services-delivery-service>` or via the :ref:`to-api-steering-id-targets` and :ref:`to-api-steering-id-targets-targetID` :ref:`to-api` endpoints.

+	.. seealso:: For more information on setting up a STEERING (or CLIENT_STEERING) Delivery Service, see :ref:`steering-qht`.

+	.. seealso:: For implementation details about how Traffic Router routes STEERING (and CLIENT_STEERING) Delivery Services, see :ref:`tr-steering`.

+CLIENT_STEERING
+	A CLIENT_STEERING Delivery Service is exactly like STEERING except that it provides clients with methods of bypassing the weights, orders, and localizations of targets in order to choose any arbitrary target at will.
+When utilizing these methods, the client will either directly choose a target immediately or request a list of all available targets from Traffic Router and then choose one to which to send a subsequent request for actual content.
+CLIENT_STEERING also supports two additional target types:

 	STEERING_GEO_ORDER
 		These targets behave exactly like STEERING_ORDER targets, but Delivery Services are grouped according to the "locations" of their :term:`origins`.
 Before choosing a Delivery Service to which to direct the client, Traffic Router will first create a subset of choices by eliminating all but the closest location to the client as possibilities.
 Once this subset is created, the values of the targets establish a strict precedence ordering, just like STEERING_ORDER targets.
 	STEERING_GEO_WEIGHT
 		These targets behave exactly like STEERING_WEIGHT targets, but Delivery Services are grouped according to the "locations" of their :term:`origins`.
 Before choosing a Delivery Service to which to direct the client, Traffic Router will first create a subset of choices by eliminating all but the closest location to the client as possibilities.
 Once this subset is chosen, the values of the targets establish the likelihood that any given target within the subset will be chosen for the client - effectively determining the spread of traffic across targets within that subset.

-	The targets of a Delivery Service may be set using :ref:`the appropriate section of Traffic Portal <tp-services-delivery-service>` or via the :ref:`to-api-steering-id-targets` and :ref:`to-api-steering-id-targets-targetID` :ref:`to-api` endpoints.

 	.. important:: To make use of the STEERING_GEO_ORDER and/or STEERING_GEO_WEIGHT target types, it is first necessary to ensure that at least the "primary" :term:`origin` of the :term:`Delivery Service` has an associated geographic coordinate pair.
 This can be done either from the :ref:`tp-configure-origins` page in Traffic Portal, or using the :ref:`to-api-origins` :ref:`to-api` endpoint.

-	.. seealso:: For more information on setting up a STEERING (or CLIENT_STEERING) Delivery Service, see :ref:`steering-qht`.

-	.. seealso:: For implementation details about how Traffic Router routes STEERING (and CLIENT_STEERING) Delivery Services, see :ref:`tr-steering`.

-CLIENT_STEERING
-	A CLIENT_STEERING Delivery Service is exactly like STEERING except that it provides clients with methods of bypassing the weights, orders, and localizations of targets in order to choose any arbitrary target at will.
-When utilizing these methods, the client will either directly choose a target immediately or request a list of all available targets from Traffic Router and then choose one to which to send a subsequent request for actual content.

 .. note:: "Steering" is also commonly used to collectively refer to either of the kinds of Delivery Services that can participate in steering behavior (STEERING and CLIENT_STEERING).